 - Miniconda/Anaconda We recommend that you install Miniconda (Miniconda is a stripped down version of Anaconda; Anaconda is optional for intermediate users).
-If you alread have an existing installation, there is no need to reinstall. - Recommended: Select add to path - Recommended: Select "Install for individual user" - https://docs.conda.io/en/latest/miniconda.html - https://www.anaconda.com/products/individual - Java SE Development Kit 8 (1.8) (need to register for a free account) - https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html - Homebrew (Mac and Linux only) - /bin/bash -c "\$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/ HEAD/install.sh)" - brew install wget - COMSOL 5.4 or newer (requires purchase of license; only based package needed, which includes the COMSOL Java API) - Once COMSOL is installed, alter 'File System Access' permissions via File → Preferences → Security → Methods and Java Libraries → File System Access → All Files. - Open the COMSOL Server and log in with a username and password of your choosing (arbitrary and not needed thereafter).
-This can be done by navigating to the bin/ directory in the COMSOL installation and running comsolmphserver (Windows) or ./comsol server (MacOS/Linux). - https://www.comsol.com/product-download - NEURON 7.6 (newer versions have been released, but compatibility has yet to be confirmed; choose appropriate installer depending on operating system; install auxiliary software as prompted by NEURON installer) - https://neuron.yale.edu/ftp/neuron/versions/v7.6/

-- If having issues with the NEURON installation, try running the compatibility troubleshooter.
+If you already have an existing installation, there is no need to reinstall. - Recommended: Select add to path - Recommended: Select "Install for individual user" - Java SE Development Kit 8 (1.8) (need to register for a free account) - If your COMSOL version is 6.0 or greater, you may instead install Java 11. - COMSOL Multiphysics 5.4 or newer (requires purchase of license; only based package needed, which includes the COMSOL Java API) - Once COMSOL is installed, alter 'File System Access' permissions via File → Preferences → Security → Methods and Java Libraries → File System Access → All Files. - NEURON 7.6 (newer versions have been released, but compatibility has yet to be confirmed; choose appropriate installer depending on operating system; install auxiliary software as prompted by NEURON installer) - Depending on your operating system, some additional dependencies may be required. - MacOS: Follow the macOS NEURON dependency instructions (Step 1 ONLY) - Linux: Follow the Linux NEURON dependency instructions (Under "Install dependencies") - NEURON must be in your PATH in order to run simulations.
+Either choose the add to path option during installation, or on Linux, you can add to your bash profile: export PATH=<path/to/neuron/>:\$PATH.
+The NEURON path should end with bin. - Note: if having issues with the NEURON installation, try running the compatibility troubleshooter.